a3ng7n/sensor-driver/README.md

 # Notes

+## Entrypoints

+There are two main entrypoints:

+- `run_driver.cpp`: initializes a `SensorDriver` and does some example traffic
+- `sim.cpp`: initializes a `SensorSim` and leaves it running.
+  Note: this file also has the implementation for the `SensorSim` class, which I realize is a little confusing.
+Apologies.

 ## `SensorDriver` vs `SensorSim`

-The structure of the code is broken up into two parts; `drive.cpp` and `sim.cpp`.
+The structure of the code is broken up into two parts; `driver.cpp` and `sim.cpp`.
 The classes `SensorDriver` and `SensorSim` within them intentionally look similar.
 They are both composed of an `IOInterface`, some number of `MessageCoder`'s, and a handful of action/accessor functions.

 The functions within `SensorDriver` are fairly low-level, but are _mostly_ stateless.
 The intent would be some state-knowlegable application is instantiates/controls/uses `SensorDriver`.